Biobradovic/rwa-delivery-framework/VENDOR_RISK_AGENT_RM.md

 The system was developed for two live programmes:
 - **RWA Tokenisation Programme** — real-world asset tokenisation under MiCA and DORA
-- **NLB Group Banking Implementation** — multi-country T24 core banking rollout across Western Balkans
+- **Bank123 Group Banking Implementation** — multi-country T24 core banking rollout across Western Balkans

 The agent is not a chatbot.
 It is a structured decision-support and notification system that classifies vendor incidents, maps regulatory obligations, and routes escalations to the right stakeholders — automatically.